-old custom in the navy, during fair and pleasant weather, to allow the blue-jackets to skylark during the second dog-watch, which is between four and six o'clock in the evening, and on such occasions the gloves were always a very favorite amusement.
-In these friendly encounters our embryo champion took an active and constant part, and early displayed such quickness of movement and such an aptitude to learn every new wrinkle, that he soon became known as the smartest featherweight boxer in the ship, and at the age of sixteen was the "cock" of the boys, and could easily whip any one of his own weight in the fleet.
-These early successes evidently turned his thoughts toward the prize ring, and made him decide that in that profession he would be able to turn to the best account the sturdy talents of which he was possessed.
+ARTHUR CHAMBERS, the subject of this short sketch, was born on the 3d of December, 1847, in the little town of Salford, which is situated across the river from Manchester, Lancashire, England.
+He served for some years in the Royal Navy, and for eighteen monts was the gun-room boy of the British man-of-war St. George, and during the years 1862-63 had the distinguished honor of looking after H. R. H. Prince Alfred, Duke of Edinburgh, and with him he cruised with the Channel Squadron all through the Mediterranean Sea.
+The Free and healthy regular life of a man-o'-war did much to build up and develop an unusually strong and muscular constitution, and the active duties of the ship'sboy taught him that agility and nimbleness on his feet for which he was after wards so pre-eminently remarkable in the prize ring.
+Young chambers had ample opportunities while afloat to become initiated into the mysteries of the fistic art, for it is even still a good old custom in the navy, during fair and pleasant weather, to allow the blue-jackets to skylark during the second dog-watch, which is between four and six o'clock in the evening, and on such occasions the gloves were always a very favorite amusement.
+In these friendly encounters our embryo champion took an active and constant part, and early displayed such quickness of movement and such an aptitude to learn every new wrinkle, that he soon became known as the smartest featherweight boxer in the ship, and at the age of sixteen was the "cock" of the boys, and could easily whip any one of his own weight in These early successes evidently turned his the fleet. thoughts toward the prize ring, and made him decide that in profession he would be able to turn to the best account the sturdy talents of which he was possessed.
 In order to get clear of the navy he feigned sickness, and while on duty one day, dropped suddenly on the deck in violent spasms and convulsions, foaming and frothing at the mouth by the friendly aid of a piece of soap, which he slipped into his mouth to produce this effect, and which melted and had to be swallowed before medical aid led to its discovery.
 He was invalided from the service as being subject to fits of epilepsy and returned to his native town of Salford.
-Here he continued his pugilistic training and education, and on the 1st of October, 1864, he first "faced his man."
-His opponent was Arthur Webber, a local lightweight celebrity, whom he easily vanquished in a short and sharp set-to of 20 rounds in 35 minutes.
-He was now 19 years of age, stiffly and compactly built, standing in his stocking feet 5 feet $3\frac{3}{4}$ inches, but Bell's Life, of London, has always quoted him at 5 feet $4\frac{1}{2}$ inches, accrediting him with three-quarters of an inch that does not belong to him.
-When in fighting trim he tipped the scales at about 116 to 118 pounds, with a chest measurement of 40 inches.
-He has a very high, florid complexion; frank, bright blue eyes, and his natural temperament is light-hearted, genial, and goodnatured.
+Here he continued his pugilistic training and education, and on the 1st of October, 1864, he "faced his man."
+His opponent was Arthur Webber, a local lightweight celebrity, whom he easily vanguished in a short and sharp set-to of 20 rounds in 35 minutes.
+He was now 19 years of age, stiffly and compactly built, standing in his stocking feet 5 feet $3^{3/4}$ inches, but Bell's Life, of London, has always quoted him at 5 feet $4^{\text{I}}/{2}$ inches, accrediting him with three-quarters of an inch that does When in fighting trim he tipbelong to him. ped the scales at about 116 to 118 pounds, with a chest measurement of 40 inches.
+He has a very high, florid complexion; frank, bright blue eyes, and his natural temperament is light-hearted, genial, and goodnatured